 The Kodály Philharmonic closed its season in Debrecen

-“We hope that the next period will not be poorer in culture, but richer, since the development experienced in Debrecen must also lead to the enrichment of culture,” Chief Music Director of the City of Debrecen Dániel Somogyi-Tóth pointed out.
+“We hope that the next period will not be poorer in culture, but richer, since the development experienced in Debrecen must also lead to the enrichment of culture,” he pointed out.

 The Kodály Choir has placed great emphasis on performing a cappella works this season.
 Their repertoire includes works by numerous contemporary composers, some of which they will also perform on their summer tour of Transylvania.

-Deputy Mayor István Puskás said in his welcoming speech that the Kodály Philharmonic, consisting of an orchestra and a choir, is one of the most important figures in the city’s cultural history.
-“The season-ending concert held at Hal köz symbolses and demonstrates the lively, living presence when the Kodály Philharmonic bids farewell to the season and its audience not in a concert hall, but in one of the city’s popular downtown squares,” he noted.
+Deputy Mayor István Puskás stated in his welcoming speech that the Kodály Philharmonic, comprising an orchestra and a choir, is one of the most significant figures in the city’s cultural history.
+“The season-ending concert held at Hal köz symbolises and demonstrates the lively, living presence when the Kodály Philharmonic bids farewell to the season and its audience not in a concert hall but in one of the city’s popular downtown squares,” he noted.

 Individual achievements were also evaluated at the Kodály Philharmonic’s season-ending event.
 Artists who performed outstandingly received recognition and awards.